Azeirah/jagex-launcher-nixos/README.md

 ![](https://runescape.wiki/images/thumb/Jagex_Launcher_icon.png/128px-Jagex_Launcher_icon.png)
-# Jagex Launcher Linux
+# Jagex Launcher NixOS

-This repository contains instruction on how to install the Jagex Launcher in Linux to play RuneScape and Old School RuneScape
+This repository contains instruction on how to install the Jagex Launcher in NixOS to play RuneScape and Old School RuneScape.
+Forked from TomStorm's [Jagex Launcher Linux](https://github.com/TormStorm/jagex-launcher-linux) to adjust for NixOS specific configuration.

 ## Jagex Launcher